List of cults of personality: Second Polish Republic

-A cult of personality developed in Poland around the figure of Józef Piłsudski, a Polish military commander and politician, starting from the interwar period and continuing after his death in 1935 until the present day.
+A cult of personality developed in Poland around the figure of Józef Piłsudski, the military commander who served as de facto leader (1926–1935) of the Second Republic, starting during the interwar period and continuing after his death in 1935 until the present day.
 During the interwar period, Piłsudski's personality cult was propagated by the state media, which described him as a masterful strategist and a political visionary, and associated him with his role in regaining Polish independence in the aftermath of World War I, and his leadership in the ensuing Polish–Soviet War.
-It has survived decades of repression, particularly during the era of communist rule.
+Piłsudski's successor Edward Śmigły-Rydz also began to develop his own cult of personality during the last years of the Second Republic.